All swimming experts recommend to start children young and these days many parents do!

 A child who has done swimming lesson consistently as a baby and a toddler, still needs at least 2 to 3 terms of lessons to learn the fundamentals properly.

-If a child has started swimming as a baby and has lessons consistently in a programme that also has stroke development phase (like ours), we expect children to swim front crawl and backstroke for 25 meters (25 m of Backstroke+25 m of Front crawl) easily by age 5 to 6 years.
+If a child has started swimming as a baby and has lessons consistently in our swim school, we expect children to swim front crawl and backstroke for 25 meters (25 m of Backstroke+25 m of Front crawl) easily by age 5 to 6 years.

 The skills required to swim with proper technique are complex.